swcarpentry/DEPRECATED-bc/lessons/misc-git/git-and-github/instructor_notes.md

 ### Remotes

-- As we said back at the beginning, git uses URLs to point repositories on other computers, in this case [GitHub's][GitHub] servers.
+- As we said back at the beginning, Git uses URLs to point repositories on other computers, in this case [GitHub's][GitHub] servers.
-- We can give these remote repositories names so that we don't have to type in the full URL all the time, and in fact git has already set one up for us.
+- We can give these remote repositories names so that we don't have to type in the full URL all the time, and in fact Git has already set one up for us.
 - `git remote` -- there's a remote called "origin".
-- `git remote -v` -- we can see that it points to the same URL we cloned from, git sets this up automatically.
+- `git remote -v` -- we can see that it points to the same URL we cloned from, Git sets this up automatically.

 ### Branches

-- On the [GitHub][] view of the repo highlight the branches pull-down -- right now it only has one branch called "master", this is another thing git makes for us by default.
+- On the [GitHub][] view of the repo highlight the branches pull-down -- right now it only has one branch called "master", this is another thing Git makes for us by default.
 - What branch are we on locally? `git branch`.
 - Give a short explanation of branches and mention that we will come back to them later.
     - Isolated development environments.
-- When git communicates with a remote repository it needs to know what branch is changing, in this case we'll just stick with "master".
+- When Git communicates with a remote repository it needs to know what branch is changing, in this case we'll just stick with "master".

 ### Pushing